Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Methods

-\paragraph{Downscaling.} After preprocessing, all frames are downscaled from $1525\times 1525$ to $1024\times 1024$ pixels before being passed to the autoencoder.
-This mild reduction in resolution corresponds to a linear scaling factor of 0.67, which is significantly smaller than the characteristic spatial extent of track-like features in our data: even the shortest observable ionization clusters extend over tens of pixels at the original resolution.
-Consequently, the downscaled images preserve the contrast and topology required for reliable anomaly detection while reducing memory usage and enabling stable training.
+\paragraph{Downscaling.} After preprocessing, all frames are downscaled from 1525×1525 to 1024×1024 pixels using bilinear interpolation.
+The images are single-channel 16-bit grayscale frames, so the interpolation is applied uniformly to that channel.
+No additional explicit antialiasing filter is applied prior to resizing.
+The linear spatial scaling factor is 1024/1525 $\approx$ 0.67.
+Track-like structures in the dataset typically extend over tens to several hundreds of pixels at the original resolution.
+Given this moderate reduction factor and the spatial extent of physically relevant features, the downscaling preserves the topology and contrast required for residual-based anomaly detection, while reducing memory usage and enabling stable training.
 The goal of the autoencoder is not to reproduce pixel-level track morphology, but to distinguish track-like structures from pedestal-like noise; for this purpose, moderate downscaling does not affect ROI-level sensitivity.
 Future studies using tiling or multi-scale models will allow full-resolution inference without downscaling.